 It says something for the lack of respect for the full length LP as an art form in 1963 that The Beach Boys (or Capitol Records) could get away with such a tacky concept – recycling four songs from previous albums and quickly recording eight new ones to create a hastily constructed car-themed album.
 Given the song recycling and the somewhat facile theme, Little Deuce Coupe is marginally better I was expecting – at least Roger Christian’s lyrics are an improvement on Mike Love’s.

-Little Deuce Coupe isn’t that inferior than the albums that surround it, but the crassness of the concept makes it the worst Beach Boys album covered on this page to date.
+Little Deuce Coupe isn’t that inferior to the albums that surround it, but the crassness of the concept makes it one of the band’s weakest albums.
 On the positive side, it is an exceptional achievement for an album that reputedly took a day to record and was released a mere month after its predecessor.

 Shut Down Volume 2